pluralsight/guides/draft/python/draft/article.md

 ```
 from pygal.style import Style
 ```
-You can change a number of objects by simply by adding:
+You can change a number of objects by simply adding:
 ```
 custom_style = Style(
 ```